-Yang--Mills--Chern--Simons theories are (locally) Lagrangian quantum field theories on odd dimensional manifolds, the Langrangian of which is a sum of the Yang--Mills and Chern--Simons Lagrangians: \beq \lambda_{YMCS} = \lambda_{YM} + \kappa \cdot \lambda_{CS} \eeq ($\kappa$ is a constant factor, the so called coupling constant).
+Yang--Mills--Chern--Simons theories are (locally) Lagrangian field theories on odd dimensional manifolds, the Lagrangian of which is a sum of the Yang--Mills and Chern--Simons Lagrangians: \beq \lambda_{YMCS} = \lambda_{YM} + \kappa \cdot \lambda_{CS} \eeq ($\kappa$ is a constant factor, the so called coupling constant).
 This construction seems to motivated by the r\^ole of the Chern--Simons form in anomaly physics (see e.g. \cite{AGG85}, \cite{BaZu84} and \cite{Zum84}); for holographic QCD this is made explicit e.g. in \cite{Hill06a} and \cite{Hill06b}.
 There the idea is roughly as follows.
 The Yang--Mills--Chern--Simons theory is defined on $\R^5$ (with Lorentzian metric).
 This $\R^5$ is the interior of a manifold with boundary $\bM$ with the boundary $\der\bM$ considered to be at ``infinity''.
-The point of Yang--Mills--Chern--Simons theories is then that the Chern--Simons term causes anomaly cancellation in the Yang--Mills theory on the boundary; an anomaly is a conserved quantity corresponding to a symmetry of the classical theory which is not a symmetry of the quantum theory .

-Such relation between Field theories on the interior (physicists seem to call this the ``bulk'') and their restrictions to the boundary of a manifold with boundary is what physicists refer to when using the term ``holography''; the boundary is also often referred to as ``holographic'', apparently \cite{Wit98}, section $2$, was the first explicit description of such an interplay between field theories on the bulk and on the boundary. for mathematicians it is still an excellent starting point.
+The point of Yang--Mills--Chern--Simons theories is then that the Chern--Simons term causes anomaly cancellation in the Yang--Mills theory on the boundary; an anomaly is a conserved quantity corresponding to a symmetry of the classical theory which is not a symmetry of the quantum theory.
+Such relations between Field theories on the interior (physicists seem to call this the ``bulk'') and their restrictions to the boundary of a manifold is what physicists call ``holography''; the boundary is also often referred to as ``holographic''.
+Apparently section $2$ of \cite{Wit98} was the first explicit description of such an interplay between field theories on the bulk and on the boundary.